 Fostering the success of investigators establishing careers in biomedical research is a high priority of the NIDDK and NIH.
 In FY 2014 NIDDK will place special emphasis on supporting ESIs (investigators within 10-years of their terminal research degree or medical residency who have not yet been awarded a substantial, competing NIH research grant; see ESI FAQs) by establishing a nominal payline for R01 applications submitted by ESIs at the 18th percentile.
 In addition, when possible and appropriate the full period of support recommended will be awarded.

 R01s applications submitted by New Investigators who are not also ESIs will be paid up to the 13th percentile (same as the general pay line).

 In cases where a competing renewal application falls near but beyond the nominal payline, NIDDK will continue to consider interim support on a case-by-case basis and provide limited support in selected cases.
 The goal is to preserve essential research resources pending the re-review of a revised application.
 NIDDK can choose to award a one- or two-year R56 grant to an R01 application scored outside the payline.
 These awards provide support for investigators to collect preliminary data and use these data to revise and improve their R01 applications.

 Duration of Grant Support

-was increased by 1 percent from $179,700 to $181,500 by Executive Order 13655 that became effective January 12, 2014.
-See NOT-OD-14-052 for
+Section 203 of the Consolidated Appropriations Act 2014 prohibits payments for salaries under grants and other extramural mechanisms in excess of Executive Level II.
+It should be noted, that Executive Level II was increased by 1 percent from $179,700 to $181,500 by Executive Order 13655 that became effective January 12, 2014.
+See NOT-OD-14-052 for additional information.

 Program Project (P01), Collaborative Interdisciplinary Team Science (R24), and Other Applications with Budgets Greater than $500K